-How Marinch's Chellenge bis Changed My Life Mariahie challenge Has hanged My life by kelping me mot drink before Im twenty-one.
-It also helped me to realize when Im I'd enough to drink I must drink Also, when I'm with my responsibly. priende to not let ahem drink and drive .
+How Mariahis Challenge Was Changed My Tefe Mariahis Challenge Was Changed My Tefe life by Relping me not Smink before I'm twenty-one.
+It also helped me to realize when I'm I'd enough to drink I must drink responsibly.
+Also, when I'm with my friends to not let when strink und drink drive.